-Why Does the Smell of Soap Made with Essential Oils Change?
+Why Does the Smell of Natural Soap and Shampoo Bars Made with Essential Oils Change?

 We sometimes receive emails that go like this:

 - I just reordered [some soap].
 It is my favorite bar but it does not smell the same.
 Did you change the recipe?

 - This name of this bar is "lavender . . . " but I smell more of the other essential oils than lavender.
 Why do you call it lavender?

 The good news is that when you purchase natural soap from an organic skincare company, it is scented with only pure essential oils.